-A little insight into my life, and how I came to be a graphic designer, author and public speaker…
+A little insight into my life, and how I came to be a children's book author, speaker and graphic designer…

 I am born in Münster, Germany, in July 1974 to German parents.
 My name is Elke Dossler.

 First day of nursery at the Kindergarten St. Mauritz in Münster, Germany.

 First day of primary school at the Mauritzschule in Münster, Germany.

 I'm a Big Sister!